 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Lyme Disease in Dogs: Symptoms, Treatment, Prevention
+Lyme Disease in Dogs: Vet Approved Signs, Treatment, Prevention

 Dog-tick_Koy_Hipster_shutterstock

-Lyme Disease (or Lyme borreliosis) is a bacterial illness carried by certain species of ticks.
+Lyme disease (or Lyme borreliosis) is a bacterial illness carried by certain species of ticks.
 When a dog or a human is bitten by this tick, the culprit of transmission is a spiral-shaped bacterium called Borrelia burgdorferi, which is transferred from the tick to the bloodstream.
 Since the bacteria is now in the bloodstream, it travels to different parts of the body causing issues with organs, joints, and overall illness.

-Where are Ticks Found?
+Where Are Ticks Found?

 The black-legged tick loves to be around tall grasses, thick brush, marshes, and woods.
-Typically, it takes about 24 to 48 hours of a tick being attached to your dog for the disease to transmit.
+Typically, it takes about 12 to 48 hours of a tick being attached to your dog for the disease to transmit.
 Since they are so small, they are easy to miss, and that is when problems can happen.
 Not every black-legged tick will carry this disease, but precautions are important.

 Big-Tick-of-a-dog_Stock2468_shutterstock